Astasia from RedPoint Ventures wrote a great post on new technologies supporting “reverse ETL” functionality in the customer data stack.

 When you hear the term reverse ETL, it’s easy to think only of tabular data.
 The distinction still exists, though, and you can (and should) distinguish between event stream data and tabular data.

-Astasia touched on a few use cases for tabular data, but reverse ETL as an event stream is equally as important.
+Astasia touched on a few use cases for tabular data, but reverse ETL as an event stream is equally important.
 One use case we see quite often among our customers is sending events stored in logs (e.g., generated by your back end application and dumped into S3) into destinations like Google Analytics and Amplitude for analytics or platforms like Braze for marketing.

 Many of our customers also perform more advanced processing like data mining or ML modeling of logs before sending them as events, then use RudderStack to pipe the data.